aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 * For Arrays, check if array is sorted, has duplicate values, # of times duplicates matter or not, has -ve values empty arrays.
 * For Numbers, if number can be greater than 2^31, negative numbers allowed or not.
 * For Linked lists, duplicate nodes exist or not, has atleast two nodes, ask if n is always valid,
-* For Trees, if BST, can there be nodes with same value
+* For Trees, if BST, can there be nodes with same value.
+* For BST, trial with all approaches you can think of if you don't know how to start/given an unknown problem.
+For example, check with stack, queue, BFS, DFS, pre-order, in-order, post-order, reverse pre-order, range sum queries, upper and lower bounds.

 ### Outputs
 * check what should be returned by the algorithm.
 Is it indexes, arrays or just length of arrays?